Eric Holder: Early life and education

-Eric Himpton Holder Jr. was born in The Bronx, New York, to parents with roots in Barbados.
+Eric Himpton Holder Jr. was born in the Bronx, New York, on January 21, 1951, to parents with roots in Barbados.
 Holder's father, Eric Himpton Holder Sr. (October 29, 1903 – February 12, 1998), was born in Saint Joseph, Barbados, and arrived in the United States at the age of 11.
 He later became a real estate broker.
 His mother, Miriam (January 25, 1924 – August 13, 2010), was born in New Jersey, while his maternal grandparents were emigrants from Saint Philip, Barbados.
 Holder grew up in East Elmhurst, Queens, and attended public school until the age of 10.
 When entering the 4th grade he was selected to participate in a program for intellectually gifted Black students.

 In 1969, he graduated from Stuyvesant High School in Manhattan and attended Columbia University, where he played freshman basketball and football, and was a teammate of actor Ed Harris.
 During that time, he lived in Carman Hall.
 He earned a B.A. degree in American history in 1973.
 Holder received his J.D. degree from Columbia Law School, graduating in 1976.
 He worked for the NAACP Legal Defense and Educational Fund during his first summer and the United States Attorney for the Southern District of New York during his second summer.

 In 1969, while a freshman at Columbia, Holder was one of several dozen students who staged an occupation of the Reserve Officers' Training Corps (ROTC) office, renaming it as the Malcolm X student center.
 At that time Holder was a member of the Student Afro-American Society which had ties to the student activist organization Students for a Democratic Society (SDS).
 In explanation for the occupation of the ROTC office the students said they needed the space because of "the general racist nature of American society."